 Claude Sonnet 4.5 vs Ling-2.6-Flash

 Claude Sonnet 4.5 (2025) and Ling-2.6-Flash (2026) are frontier reasoning models from Anthropic and InclusionAI.
-Claude Sonnet 4.5 ships a 200K-token context window, while Ling-2.6-Flash ships a 262K-token context window.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
-It focuses on practical selection signals rather than broad model-family marketing.
-The goal is to make the tradeoff clear before deeper testing.
+Claude Sonnet 4.5 ships a 200k-token context window, while Ling-2.6-Flash ships a 262k-token context window.
+On pricing, Claude Sonnet 4.5 ranges from $3 to $6/1M input tokens by tier; Ling-2.6-Flash costs $0.08/1M input tokens.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.

 Ling-2.6-Flash is safer overall; choose Claude Sonnet 4.5 when reasoning depth matters.